deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/lmi_input_output_schema.md

 }
 ```

-Decoding method supported in vLLM : Greedy (Default), Sampling and Beam search.
+Decoding methods supported in vLLM : Greedy (Default), Sampling, and Beam search.

-### TensorRTLLM rolling batch input parameters schema
+#### Additional TensorRT-LLM Generation Parameters

-For TensorRTLLM handler, it also has all the common parameters, but it uses different default values.
+For TensorRTLLM handler, some of the common parameters have different default values.

 ```
 TensorRTLLMRollingBatchParameters : {